Relax: Composable Abstractions for End-to-End Dynamic Machine Learning: Abstraction

 It is not always possible to track the shape relations at compile time.
 We cannot deduce the output shape of data-dependent operators, e.g., \texttt{unique} in \autoref{fig:approach:first-class-sym-shape}, whose output tensor shape depends on the runtime values of its input.
 For such cases, we provide coarse-grained annotations~(e.g., \texttt{Shape(ndim=2)} in \autoref{table:relax-annotations}, meaning that the shape has two dimensions but both are unknown).
-To reason about such cases, we introduce a special construct called \matchcast{} that asserts a symbolic shape annotation for a value, allowing for the introduction of new symbolic variables.
+To reason about such cases, we introduce a special construct \matchcast{} that asserts a symbolic shape annotation for a value, allowing for the introduction of new symbolic variables.
 The compiler inserts runtime checks for each \matchcast{}, throwing an error if a constraint is violated.
-In our particular example in \autoref{fig:approach:first-class-sym-shape}, one can annotate the result of the \texttt{exp} operator with shape $(m,)$ after \matchcast{}. \matchcast{} can be inserted by front-ends and compiler passes to suggest more specific symbolic shapes if possible and serves as a valuable tool for developers to indicate shape information within programs.
+In our particular example in \autoref{fig:approach:first-class-sym-shape}, though the compiler does not know the shape of \texttt{lv2} after the \texttt{unique} operator, one can use \matchcast{} to assume that it has shape $(m,)$ (as in its alias \texttt{lv3}). \matchcast{} can be inserted by both front-ends and compiler passes to suggest more specific symbolic shapes and serves as a valuable tool for developers to indicate shape information within programs.